 We expect Arcadia Products to be the primary driver of DMC's future financial and operational growth, reflecting the division's large addressable market and differentiated business model.
 Arcadia Products is capitalizing on new digital technologies and industrial engineering initiatives to strengthen operations and increase manufacturing capacity.
-Phase one of a new enterprise resource planning (ERP) system went live in the third quarter of 2023 and is enhancing operating efficiencies and the internal control environment.
+Phase one of a new enterprise resource planning (ERP) system went live in the third quarter of 2023 and is enhancing has enhanced operating efficiencies and the internal control environment.
 Additional aluminum painting capacity was added in the second half of 2023, and the business expects industrial engineering programs, coupled with external sourcing, to further expand painting and anodizing capacity in 2024.
-Key growth initiatives for 2024 include utilizing new painting capacity to increase sales, and ensuring each of Arcadia's product offerings (commercial exteriors, commercial interiors, and ultra-high-end residential) are represented across all branch locations throughout the western and southwestern United States.
+Key growth initiatives for 2024 include utilizing new painting capacity to increase sales and ensuring each of Arcadia's product offerings (commercial exteriors, commercial interiors, and ultra-high-end residential) are represented across all branch locations throughout the western and southwestern United States.

-At DynaEnergetics, U.S. well completion activity in the first quarter declined by approximately 10% versus the fourth quarter, according to the U.S. Energy Information Administration.
-We believe North American well completion activity will remain soft during the second quarter of 2024 based on recent declines in the number of active drilling rigs and well fracking crews.
-DynaEnergetics introduced various premium products in 2023 and is in the process of implementing several operational excellence initiatives, including automated manufacturing and assembly processes, that collectively are expected to partially offset persistent pricing pressure in North America's well completions sector.
+At DynaEnergetics, U.S. well completion activity in the first quarter declined by approximately 10% versus the fourth quarter, and was down sequentially another 4% in the second quarter, according to the U.S. Energy Information Administration.
+We believe North American well completion activity will remain soft during the second third quarter of 2024 based on recent year-to-date declines in the number of active drilling rigs and well fracking crews.
+DynaEnergetics introduced various premium products in 2023 and is in the process of implementing lower-cost product designs and several operational excellence initiatives, including automated manufacturing and assembly processes, that collectively are expected to partially offset persistent pricing pressure in North America's well completions sector.

-NobelClad is experiencing strong demand for its CylindraTM cryogenic transition joints for use in the processing of LNG; and recent enhancements to the Cylindra production process have reduced manufacturing lead times.
-NobelClad currently is pursuing large order opportunities in the petrochemical industry, which we believe could be awarded later in 2024.
-NobelClad's order backlog was \$52,380 as of March 31, 2024, down from \$59,357 as of December 31, 2023.
+NobelClad is experiencing continues to experience strong demand for its CylindraTM cryogenic transition joints for use in the processing of LNG; LNG, and recent enhancements to the Cylindra production process have reduced manufacturing lead times.
+Early in the second quarter, NobelClad was awarded its largest-ever clad-plate order, and currently is pursuing additional large order opportunities in the energy and petrochemical industry, industries, some of which we believe could be awarded later in 2024.
+NobelClad's order backlog was \$52,380 \$63,902 as of March 31, 2024 June 30, 2024, down up from \$59,357 as of December 31, 2023.
 NobelClad expects to ship most orders in its backlog within twelve months.

-On January 29, 2024, DMC announced its Board of Directors had initiated a review of strategic alternatives for its DynaEnergetics and NobelClad businesses.
-The process formalizes DMC's ongoing efforts to consider opportunities that unlock shareholder value.
+On January 29, 2024, DMC announced its Board of Directors had initiated a review of strategic alternatives for its DynaEnergetics and NobelClad businesses. alternatives.
+The process formalizes formalized DMC's ongoing efforts to consider opportunities that unlock shareholder value.
 The Board has retained financial advisors to assist in evaluating the Company's current strategy, operations, and capital structure.
-The Board will consider various strategic, business, and financial alternatives for both businesses.
-These could include, among other things, a sale, a merger, or other business combination of a portion of DMC's business-unit assets, and/or a strategic investment.
+The Board structure, and will consider various strategic, business, and financial alternatives for both businesses, alternatives.
+These could include, among other things, a sale, a merger, or other business combination of a portion of DMC's business-unit assets, and/or a strategic investment, combination.
 The Board has not set a timetable to complete the strategic review process, and there can be no assurance that the review process will result in any transactions.